 In addition to the daily instructional sessions with our retreat leader, you’ll enjoy the opportunity to pursue assignments in the natural setting.
 The schedule allows time for reflection and recreation in the form of beach walks and forest hikes, and time to work on your writing outside the classroom.
 You can choose to relax on the spacious ocean-side deck, soak in the outdoor hot tub, or take an invigorating sauna.
 For an additional fee, you can take advantage of on-site services such as massages or local boat tours.
 Cookery classes and guided hiking, sea kayaking, and boating are included at no additional fee.

 Participants are responsible for their own transportation to and from Homer, though we will try to facilitate opportunities for informal carpooling from Anchorage.
 Commercial air service between Anchorage and Homer is also available.
 Fees are non-refundable unless we have a replacement for your slot.
-If you must cancel due to unforeseen circumstances, you may substitute a replacement and we will do our best to assist by activating our wait list.
-A 10 percent cancellation fee will apply.
+If you must cancel due to unforeseen circumstances, we will do our best to assist by activating our wait list.
+A $75 cancellation fee will apply.

 The application window will close on June 30, 2017.
 Applications will be reviewed and responded to as soon as possible, and no later than June 30, 2017.
 Enrollment is limited.
 Lodging will be shared with fellow retreat participants, with all accommodations being double or triple occupancy.
 Please note, too, that Tutka Bay Lodge will only be open to registered participants during the retreat, in consideration of our 49 Writers community.

 Registration for optional activities will be available to registered participants in early August, with those fees collected by Tutka Bay Lodge on arrival.